'The sleeping giant is about to wake up'

 A Saudi Arabian-backed takeover of Newcastle United has been agreed.

-Approval from the Premier League came after a consortium proved the Saudi state would not have control of the club.
+Approval from the Premier League came after the consortium proved the Saudi state would not have control of the club.

-We went out in the city to see what these NUFC fans thought of the sale before it was confirmed.
+We went out into the city to see what these NUFC fans thought of the sale before it was confirmed.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.